MiruFx/Miru/docs/Infrastructure/Queueing.md

 ### Request

 The Job's Request holds the input data that will be used by the Handler when the job is processed.
-It is a class that implements ```IJob```.
+It is a class that implements ```IMiruJob```.

 @[code lang=csharp transcludeWith=#jobrequest](@/samples/Skeleton/src/Skeleton/Features/Orders/OrderPlaced.cs)